Di-Falco/jisho-extension/README.md

 Some goals:
 * _ONGOING:_ improve the formatting and entry info
 * allow users to translate words directly on the page
+* include a reading translated from hiragana / katakana to their hepburn counterparts

 More information regarding Jisho and its sources can be found at https://jisho.org/about